-structure and perpendicular to the top of the PFL, and make it slide slowly westward to pass the cusp point all the time (see the animation accompanying Figure 4).
+One can see that the cusp-shaped structure initially give a slightly tilted "face-on" view (Figure 4(b) and (c)), but later on it tilts further toward the line of sight to appear almost "edge-on" (Figure 4(d) and (e)) as the PFL.
+Meanwhile, the cusp point gradually increases in height and slowly moves westward.
+We place a virtual slit intersecting the cusp-shaped structure and perpendicular to the top of the PFL, and make it slide slowly westward to pass the cusp point all the time (see the animation accompanying Figure 4).
 The resultant stack plot is shown in a logarithm scale in Figure 3(d), and that obtained in a running difference approach in Figure 3(e).
 In our case, each image is subtracted by the image acquired at 60 s earlier, which gives a satisfying contrast.
 We have tried various time differences, from 12 to 84 s, which yield similar results but different contrast.
-Unlike the recent AIA observations of loop contraction below the cusp point (Liu et al. 2013b; Liu 2013), multiple loops above the PFL rise toward the cusp point at tens of km s-1 and disappear approaching the cusp point, which results in numerous positively sloped strips above the PFL in the stack plot (Figure 3(e)), typically lasting several minutes.
-A few loops shrinking toward the PFL at a few kilometers per second constitute the negatively sloped strips in the stack plot, which last tens of minutes, presumably representing a relaxation process.
-The rising proceeds in a more or less meandering fashion, such that the positively sloped strips look diffuse and not exactly straight.
+Unlike the recent AIA observations of loop contraction below the cusp point (Liu et al. 2013b; Liu 2013), multiple loops above the PFL rise toward the cusp point at tens of km $s^{-1}$ and disappear approaching the cusp point, which results in numerous positively-sloped strips above the PFL in the stack plot (Figure 3(e)), typically lasting several minutes.
+A few loops shrinking toward the PFL at a few kilometers per second constitute the negatively-sloped strips in the stack plot, which last tens of minutes, presumably representing a relaxation process.
+The rising proceeds in a more or less meandering fashion, such that the positivelysloped strips look diffuse and not exactly straight.
 The fact that numerous episodes of loop rising are detected over the whole gradual phase corroborates the irrelevance of the remote brightening detected in AR 11336, which is impulsive and dominated by cooling (Figure 3(b)).

 We use xrt\dem\iterative2 in SolarSoft to compute the differential emission measure (DEM) in four selected regions (black rectangles in Figure 4(b)).
 This code was originally designed for Hinode/X-ray Telescope data (Golub et al. 2004; Weber et al. 2004), and recently modified to accommodate the AIA temperature response (e.g., Winebarger et al. 2011; Cheng et al. 2012).
-We select a nearby quiet-Sun region as the background (white rectangle labeled "B" in Figure 4(b)), which is free of coronal structures in any passband.
+We select a nearby quiet-Sun region as the background (white rectangle labeled 'B' in Figure 4(b)), which is free of coronal structures in any passband.
 The best-fit DEM solutions to the mean fluxes acquired by six AIA EUV channels are shown in the bottom panels of Figure 4 (red histogram-style solid curves).
-To give a sense of uncertainty, 250 Monte Carlo (MC) simulations (black dashed curves) are performed for each best-fit DEM, by randomly varying the observed fluxes up to the uncertainties estimated by aia\bp\estimate\error in Solar-Soft.
-An average temperature is given, weighted by the best-fit DEM (Cheng et al. 2012).
-Its uncertainty is approximated with the standard deviation of the DEM-weighted temperatures of the 250 MC simulations.
-It can be seen that the top of the PFL has the highest temperature ( $\sim$ 10 MK; Figure 4(g)), while the
+To give a sense of uncertainty, 250 Monte Carlo (MC) simulations

-Figure 3.
-Temporal evolution of the flare. (a) GOES 1-8 Å flux (black; scaled by the left y-axis) and EVE irradiances at 131 Å (Fe xx; red), 335 Å (Fe xvi; green), and 171 Å (Fe ix; blue), which are normalized and scaled by the right y-axis.
-Dotted lines mark the time instants when the three 1600 Å images in Figures 7(a)-(c) are taken.
-Panels (b) and (c) show the mean brightness (normalized) within the black and white boxes in Figure 2(a), respectively, at six EUV wavelengths.
-After about 21:25 UT, a dimming in 171 Å below the pre-brightening background (zero) can be seen in (c).
-Panels (d) and (e) show the evolution seen through the slit in Figure 4(d), with the former displayer in a logarithm scale and the latter made in a running difference approach.
-Linear fitting speeds along two representative strips ("x" symbols) are denoted in km s-1.
+FIG. 3.- Temporal evolution of the flare. (a) GOES 1-8 Å flux (black; scaled by the left y-axis) and EVE irradiances at 131 Å (Fe XX; red), 335 Å (Fe XVI; green) and 171 Å (Fe IX; blue), which are normalized and scaled by the right y-axis.
+Dotted lines mark the time instants when the three 1600 Å images in Fig. 7(a-c) are taken. (b) and (c) show the mean brightness (normalized) within the black and white boxes in Figure 2(a), respectively, at six EUV wavelengths.
+After about 21:25 UT, a dimming in 171 Å below the pre-brightening background (zero) can be seen in (c). (d) and (e) show the evolution seen through the slit in Figure 4(d), with the former displayer in a logarithm scale and the latter made in a running difference approach.
+Linear fitting speeds along two representative strips ('x' symbols) are denoted in km s-1.